mackenziekbrooks/humanities-data/docs/visualization.md

 1. Brainstorm some potential visualizations.
 What do you want to communicate about this data set?
 What's interesting about it?
 How can a visualization help show an intriguing or important part of this data?
 2. Narrow your list down to one or two ideas.
 Use Excel or Google Sheets to create a basic graph.
 Are you happy with it?
 Why or why not?
 Try creating the same graph in both programs to see if there are any differences.
-3. If you're still not happy with your graph, try [[Raw Graphs](https://rawgraphs.io/)].
+3. If you're still not happy with your graph, try [Raw Graphs](https://rawgraphs.io/).
 There are some wild options, is your graph still legible?
 4. Post your visualization to your website with 300-400 words on your goal, your process, and your results.

 ## Resources